 Adapt a template to suit your own needs.
 You might need more or fewer topics.
 A topic might need more than one slide.
 You must adjust, delete, and add to make this presentation truly useful for your purpose.

-Theme changes Masters: If you apply a theme to all of your slides, your Masters are replaced by the ones that are in that theme.
-If you apply a theme to selected slides or even to just one slide, then the theme's Masters are added to your existing set of Masters.
+Theme changes Masters: When you apply a theme to all of your slides, you replace the Masters with the ones that are in the new theme.
+On the other hand, if you apply a theme to selected slides or even to just one slide, you add the theme's Masters to your existing set of Masters.

 Browse for a theme: The Browse link at the bottom of the Themes palette opens a dialog where you can browse to other folders for themes or existing presentations.